rachelf21/CourseProject/READ ME.md

 **Create tidy data with average of each variable for each subject and activity**

-1. Load the dplyr library
+1. Load the dplyr library.
+(Note: it does not install the package for you.)
-2. Group by Sujbect, then Activity
+2. Group by Subject, then Activity.
 3. Get the mean for each variable column.
 4. Save the object so that it can be retrieved after the function.
 (Extra step,but it's handy to have as reference.)
 5. Write the data to a text file.